-National Center for Fatality Review and Prevention - The Child Death Review Case Reporting System
+National Center for Fatality Review and Prevention - The National Fatality Review Case Reporting System

-One aspect of the CDR CRS, a web-based application, is the individual case report.
+One aspect of the CRS, a web-based application, is the individual case report.
 The system allows local and State users to enter case data, findings, and review team recommendations; access and download their data; and download standardized reports via the internet.
 Users are able to complete data analysis and develop their own reports.
+States are able to add custom questions to CRS to collect data unique to their state.
 With data use agreements between States, users may be able to compare their data with other States and with national compilations.
 In addition, researchers can access data from the CRS for research purposes.

 HHS Section | Table of Contents

 NATIONAL TRANSPORTATION SAFETY BOARD (NTSB)

 The National Transportation Safety Board (NTSB) Transportation Disaster Assistance (TDA) Division coordinates Federal government resources to support local and State governments, disaster relief organizations, and transportation carriers to address concerns of survivors, families, and friends following a transportation accident investigated by the NTSB.
 The TDA Division serves as the primary resource for survivors, families, and friends regarding NTSB investigations.
 TDA Specialists provide information regarding the NTSB investigative process, and to the maximum extent practicable, updates on the status of existing investigations.
 TDA Specialists can also assist survivors, families, and friends with accessing available family assistance resources through appropriate organizations.
 Following certain air carrier and passenger rail accidents, the NTSB will coordinate federal resources to support the medicolegal jurisdiction's victim recovery and identification efforts.